m50d/m50d.github.com/_posts/2013-09-29-an-arrow-that-leads-back.md

 This is clearly miles ahead - so much so that it takes a while to realize we've also lost something.
 The distinction between two types of call is still there, in the difference between = and <-, but it's subtle, easy to miss.
 While using <- where you should have used = is a syntax error, the converse will compile fine until you come to use the value.
 In practice this can lead to IO actions never taking place (we form a pure IO monad but never bind it), or, when using futures, to subtle concurrency bugs[1].

+Using an arrow makes the code even prettier:

+    val getMosaic = ☆ fetchUser >=> fetchTweets >=> interestingTweets map interesting ↦ avatars map buildMosaic

+And yet... and yet.
+Somewhere along the lines

 [1] Imagine a function that creates a collection, and fills it with objects, returning a future that indicates completion of this operation - but *doesn't* contain all the objects, only the metadata.
 So we create a List of Future[Unit]s, sequence them into a Future[List[Unit]], and then use "\_ =" where we meant "\_ <-", forgetting to compose it into the future we're returning.
 Yeah.